cvmiller/lxd_add_macvlan_host/README.md

 `lxd_add_macvlan_host.sh` requires sudo privileges (to add interfaces and adjust routes), and will request a password when required.

-There are two parameters `-a` to add the **MACVLAN** interface to the host, and `-r` to remove the interface.
+The parameters are: `-a` to add the **MACVLAN** interface to the host, and `-r` to remove the interface, and `-4` for IPv4 support.

 ```
 $ ./lxd_add_macvlan_host.sh -h
 	./lxd_add_macvlan_host.sh - creates MACVLAN interface on LXD Host
 	e.g. ./lxd_add_macvlan_host.sh -a
 	-a  Add MACVLAN interface
+	-4  Add MACVLAN IPv4 interface
 	-r  Remove MACVLAN interface
 	-i  use this interface e.g. eth0

- By Craig Miller - Version: 0.93
+ By Craig Miller - Version: 0.95

 ```